IdiosApps/UWPHook/README.md

 - filter to all games (w/ PowerShell tweaks)
 - always select all games (UI tweaks)

-It's good enough for me, but may not be perfectly accurate.
+I wrote down my ideas/notes on [this UWPHook issue](https://github.com/BrianLima/UWPHook/issues/64#issuecomment-1646875329) This hack is good enough for me - but may not be perfectly accurate, and may not be good enough for you!

 ## Local development setup / build